United Nations Sustainable Development Goals

 Ensure access to affordable, reliable, sustainable and modern energy for all

-- We are working with Leeds City Council, in particular through the Leeds Climate Commission and by extending our Living Lab Programme, and with other partners, towards the goal of making Leeds a net-zero carbon city by 2030.
+- We are working with Leeds City Council, in particular through the Leeds Climate Commission and our Living Lab Programme, and with other partners, towards the goal of making Leeds a net-zero carbon city by 2030.

 Read more about Goal 7 on the UN website.